About the Inn

 Mike and Tricia have always loved entertaining and have hosted large parties with complex menus, heated tents, and live music.
 The menus selected have been based on themes, such as an all Italian Easter Dinner for a party of 20.
 Dishes that have delighted guests include asparagus frittata, grilled eggplant with sweet peppers, sweet pea risotto, and veal scallops with prosciutto and sage.
 Mike and Tricia were also involved in a wine-tasting group back on Long Island, which met on a rotating basis between members’ homes.
 They now host wine and cheese pairings and beer and food pairings at the Reynolds Mansion Bed and Breakfast.

 The Innkeepers’ daughter, Carly, received her Master of Music degree from SUNY Stony Brook.
 She also received a performance certificate from Penn State University.
-She is currently playing second bassoon in the Altoona Symphony and recently opened up her own retail store in downtown Bellefonte called Bone Bar & Boutique selling unique dog and cat products.
+She is currently playing second bassoon in the Altoona Symphony and has a full-time job at Penn State University.
 Also in residence at the Mansion are the Andriaccios’ two dogs, Tony and Nia, who love to sneak out into the dining room to visit with guests after breakfast.